jacobfelknor/LSA-Docs/networking/socks_tunnel_proxy.md

 This guide is based on a [digital ocean article](https://www.digitalocean.com/community/tutorials/how-to-route-web-traffic-securely-without-a-vpn-using-a-socks-tunnel)

 Sometimes it can be useful to forward network traffic through an ssh tunnel.
-This can be used to secure access to the internet on unsecured networks, or can be used similary to a VPN to spoof locations.
+This can be used to secure access to the internet on unsecured networks, or can be used similarly to a VPN to spoof locations.

 The specific situation that prompted me to use this method was to allow watching XFINITY stream "in home" channels on the go.
 Outside of the home network, XFINITY will block many channels.
 However, if I have a server (in my case, a Raspberry Pi) to tunnel my web traffic through, I can appear to XFINITY to be streaming from my house even when I'm not.

 ## Command Line Method